Technical Overview

 Understanding the distinction between opportunities and campaigns is fundamental to how Merkl operates.

-Campaign: An individual incentive program created by a campaign creator with specific parameters including a distribution type, a scoring type, customization options, a budget amount, and a duration.
-Each campaign has a specific type and targets a particular onchain behavior (e.g., providing liquidity in a pool, holding a token, lending/borrowing)—this targeted behavior represents an opportunity.
+- Campaign: An individual incentive program created by a campaign creator with specific parameters including a distribution type, a scoring type, customization options, a budget amount, and a duration.
+Each campaign has a specific type and targets a particular onchain behavior (e.g., providing liquidity in a pool, holding a token, lending/borrowing).
+This targeted behavior represents an opportunity.

-Opportunity: A specific asset (e.g., pool, vault) and its associated action (e.g., depositing liquidity, borrowing assets) that can be incentivized.
+- Opportunity: A specific asset (e.g., pool, vault) and its associated action (e.g., depositing liquidity, borrowing assets) that can be incentivized.
 Multiple campaigns can run in parallel on a single opportunity, meaning users performing one onchain action can simultaneously earn rewards from several different campaigns.
-Example: Providing liquidity to a SushiSwap V3 pool is an opportunity that may have multiple active campaigns offering different rewards.

 Main Metrics